Clara Rackham: Education

-Clara was chairman of the Cambridge County Council Education Committee from 1945 to 1957 and took a strong interest in girls' education, nursery education, and education in the early years and campaigned for free school milk and meals for the benefit of undernourished children.
-She was a personal friend of Henry Morris, the innovative Director of Education for Cambridgeshire from 1922,and shared his visionary ideal of the 'village college'.
-Village colleges combined secondary education with community and adult education and were set up in Sawston, Bottisham, Bassingbourn, Comberton, Impington, Linton and elsewhere in the countryside surrounding Cambridge with Clara's enthusiastic support.
+Rackham was chairman of the Cambridgeshire County Council Education Committee from 1945 to 1957 and took a strong interest in girls' education, nursery education, and education in the early years and campaigned for free school milk and meals for the benefit of undernourished children.
+She was a personal friend of Henry Morris, the innovative Director of Education for Cambridgeshire from 1922, and shared his visionary ideal of the 'village college'.
+Village colleges combined secondary education with community and adult education and were set up in Sawston, Bottisham, Bassingbourn, Comberton, Impington, Linton and elsewhere in the countryside surrounding Cambridge with Rackham's enthusiastic support.
 However, she never fully embraced the Labour Party's post-war support for comprehensive education, believing that small selective grammar schools were of more benefit to working-class children.
 She served with Lilian Mary Hart Clark on the governing body of the Cambridge School of Arts, Crafts and Technology, which was renamed the Cambridgeshire College of Arts and Technology in 1958, and Anglia Ruskin University in 2005.
 A large modern building containing laboratories and teaching rooms was erected on the Cambridge campus in 1972 and named Rackham in her honour.
 This was demolished in 2009.
 She had a lifelong interest in the education of working people, was a part-time lecturer in social history and local government for the Workers' Educational Association, and elected Chairman of the WEA Eastern District.
 She always valued and retained her links with Newnham College where she organised a summer school for working women and was on the college's governing body from 1920 to 1940 and on the Newnham College council from 1924 to 1931.

-The Peace Movement
+Peace movement

 Like many former suffragists, Rackham placed her hopes for peace in the League of Nations between the wars and she attended meetings of the local Cambridge branch whenever she could.
-At the height of the Cold War, when the country was beset with fears of a nuclear war breaking out between the Soviet Union and the United States, Clara joined the Campaign for Nuclear Disarmament which was founded in 1958 to call for Britain to lead the world in getting rid of nuclear weapons by disarming unilaterally.
+At the height of the Cold War, when the country was beset with fears of a nuclear war breaking out between the Soviet Union and the United States, Rackham joined the Campaign for Nuclear Disarmament which was founded in 1958 to call for Britain to lead the world in getting rid of nuclear weapons by disarming unilaterally.
 Her great-niece, Sarah Rackham, remembers being taken as a child on the annual CND march from Aldermaston to London.
-Clara participated in her last peace march in 1961 at the age of eighty-five.
-Other members of the Tabor family, including her niece, Mary Tabor, also remember being taken on the Aldermaston March by Clara when they were children.
+Rackham participated in her last peace march in 1961 at the age of eighty-five.
+Other members of the Tabor family, including her niece, Mary Tabor, also remember being taken on the Aldermaston March by Rackham when they were children.